stahlfaust/stahlfaust.SIT.Co-op.Server/README.md

 	- If you would also like to run your own server instead of joining mine, click the `INSTALL - SERVER ONLY` button after the client finishes installing.
 After completion of the server installation you can view the documentation on configuring it [here](https://github.com/paulov-t/SIT.Core/wiki/Step-By-Step-Installation-Guide-English#configuring-the-server).
 The file path will be slightly different due to the way that the installer names the folders. **PLEASE NOTE THAT I AM NOT PROVIDING THE SERVER-SIDE MOD FILES THAT I'VE USED ON MY SERVER.
 AS A RESULT, SOME OF THE CLIENT-SIDED MODS WILL NOT FUNCTION PROPERLY IF YOU CHOOSE TO HOST YOUR OWN SERVER AND STILL USE THIS MODPACK.**

 3. The installer will then prompt you to patch your new game files.
-Select a patcher [here](https://hub.sp-tarkov.com/files/file/204-aki-patcher/#versions) that will downgrade the current version of your newly-copied, unmodified EFT files to **13.1.3.25206 SPT**.
+Select a patcher [here](https://hub.sp-tarkov.com/files/file/204-aki-patcher/#versions) that will downgrade the current version of your newly-copied, unmodified EFT files to **Version 13.1.3.25206**. **NOTE: YOU MAY HAVE TO DOWNLOAD MULTIPLE RELEASES TO PATCH YOUR CURRENT GAME VERSION DOWN TO THE CORRECT VERSION.**

 	- Extract the contents of the zip file, copy `patcher.exe` and the `Aki_Patches` folder and then paste them into `X:\SIT\SIT-EFT-Install` (so they are in the same folder as EscapeFromTarkov.exe)